 Aurora’s products are available at many supermarket and All Natural food chains throughout the East Coast.
-Auroras products are also available for sale through the online store of our website.
+Auroras products are also available for sale through Amazon.com and Jet.com.

 How do I know when my dried fruit is too old to eat?

 All Aurora Natural products have a Best if Used By date located on the back of the packages.